Comparisons12 min read

 Customer Support

-Pipedrive offers email and chat support on all paid plans — even the $14/month Essential plan.
-That's a real differentiator that doesn't get talked about enough.
-HubSpot's free and Starter plans have notably limited support (mostly community forums and documentation), and phone support is locked behind Professional and Enterprise tiers.
+Pipedrive gives you email and chat support on all paid plans — even at $14/month on Essential.
+That's a real advantage most people don't talk about enough.
+HubSpot's free and Starter plans have limited support (mostly community forums and docs), and phone support only kicks in at Professional and Enterprise.

-Both have strong knowledge bases and active communities.
-But if you're a small team without a dedicated IT person or ops hire, knowing you can actually chat with a human at Pipedrive on an entry-level plan genuinely matters.
+Both have strong knowledge bases and active user communities.
+But if you're a small team without a dedicated IT person, knowing you can actually reach a human at Pipedrive on an entry-level plan genuinely matters.

 Winner: Pipedrive